-If you’re a new trader, it’s possible that you have no idea what market cap is or what it means.
+If you’re a new trader, you may have no idea what market cap is or what it means…

-So, how can you calculate the market cap of a given company, and why does it matter?
+So, how can you calculate the market cap and why does it matter?

 Table of Contents